 The bill you can expect to pay for water in the Netherlands is broken down into two parts: how much water you used, and a tax for services like maintenance.
-The tax will depend on how many people live in your home, and whether you own your home or are renting.
-But for the water usage itself you can budget around €150 a year per person.
+The tax will depend on how many you live with, and whether you own your home or are renting.
+But for the water usage itself, you can budget around €150 a year per person.

 What else can PartnerPete do for you?

-If you’re a fan of the PartnerPete approach, well, good news, there’s tons of other stuff they can take care of for you.
-If you check the PartnerPete website you find a nice number of other services they can hook you up with, from your mobile phone to all kinds of insurances.
+Getting your water running and keeping your lights on isn’t all PartnerPete can do for you.
+Check the PartnerPete website you find a nice number of other services they can hook you up with, from your mobile phone to all kinds of insurances.
 Why fish through an ocean of websites and companies when PartnerPete can do the fishing for you?
-If you’re the type of person that wants to get things organised fast fast then you can also get your utilities sorted out online in just a few minutes, right here.
+If you’re the type of person that wants to get things sorted quickly, then you’ll be happy to hear that you can utilities sorted out online in just a few minutes, right here.

 We can work in the dark and layer up in the cold but nobody can live without the internet!
 PartnerPete can help you sort through all the internet providers and choose the one that works best for you.
 Flexible contracts are available which are perfect for expats, and you can choose between internet-only or internet and TV bundles.
 Whatever your preference, the team at PartnerPete can tailor options for you!

-Cell coverage in the Netherlands tends to be pretty good regardless of where you are in the country (finally, an advantage to having no hills!).
-Still, some providers have more hot-spots than others, so choosing a Mobile Operator in the Netherlands can be quite challenging for expats who have never heard of KPN or T-Mobile.
+Cell coverage in the Netherlands tends to be pretty good, regardless of where you are in the country (one advantage to having no hills!).
+Still, some providers have more hot spots than others, so choosing a Mobile Operator in the Netherlands can be quite challenging for expats.

 Combining a mobile plan with an internet bundle, for example, can save you money but comes with more long-term commitment.
 If you need something short and flexible, calculating the gigabytes and call hours can make choosing a provider quite the headache.
 But no need with PartnerPete!
 They can quickly suggest the best options for your situation.